 - Paprika or garlic salt, optional

-- In a food processor or blender, combine the flour, butter and cheese.
+- Preheat oven to 425°.
+In a food processor, combine flour, butter and cheese.
 Cover and process until well blended.
 Divide into four portions; shape each into a ball.
-Roll between pieces of waxed paper or plastic wrap into 7-in. x 5-in. rectangles.
-Cut into 5-in. x 1/2-in. strips.
-Place on ungreased baking sheets.
-Sprinkle with salt, pepper and paprika or garlic salt if desired.
-Bake at 425° for 10-12 minutes or lightly browned.
-Remove to wire racks to cool.
-Yield: about 4 1/2 dozen.
+Roll between pieces of waxed paper or plastic wrap into 7x5-in. rectangles.

-Originally published as Cheese Straws in Country Woman July/August 2000, p43
+Originally published as Cheese Straws in Country Discoveries July/August 2000